-Ofgem recently started its price control review tor the price control period starting on 1 April 2015.
-In its most recent decision on the methodology for assessing the return for price controls for electricity distribution companies (Ofgem 2014) used an estimate of the rate of return on equity that was at the bottom of an indicative range of 6-7.2 per cent (in post tax real terms) specified in the Ofgem (2013) Strategy decision for the electricity distribution price control.
+Ofgem recently started its price control review for the price control period starting on 1 April 2015.
+In its most recent decision on the methodology for assessing the return for price controls for electricity distribution companies (Ofgem 2014) used an estimate of the rate of return on equity that was at the bottom of an indicative range of 6-7.2 per cent (in post tax real terms) specified in the Ofgem (2013) Strategy decision for the electricity distribution price control, as specifically noted by Ofgem in referring to its Strategy Decision and what was used to assess the business plans (2014, p.4).

-Ofgem (2014, pp. 3-4) referred to the recent analysis and decision of the Competition Commission (2014) for Northern Ireland Electricity,11 the weight given to current market conditions and the preferred range of 5.5 to 6.5 per cent for the rate of return on equity in the Commission's decision.
+Ofgem (2014, pp. 3-4) referred to the recent analysis and decision of the Competition Commission (2014) for Northern Ireland Electricity, 11 the weight given to current market conditions and the preferred range of 5.5 to 6.5 per cent for the rate of return on equity in the Commission's decision.
 Ofgem referred to its historical approach of basing the equity market return on long term data and noted that it was changing its methodology to give greater weight to the influence of current market conditions in relation to the equity market return.
 Ofgem did not explicitly say that it had revised its range for the cost of equity but noted (p.4):